 a.
 Smaller Than Standard Letter Size

 The CRA will mount any document that is smaller than a standard letter (8 1/2" × 11") on bond paper, using transparent tape.
-Staples should not be used.
-The CRA will punch holes in the bond paper, making it easier to re-file after photocopying is complete.
+The CRA will punch holes in the bond paper and not use staples, making it easier to re-file after photocopying is complete.
 After mounting the document, the CRA will write the number of pages for that particular exhibit in pencil on the exhibit list.

 If the CRA cannot mount an exhibit with its heading at the top of the page, the CRA will mount the exhibit with its heading parallel to the left margin.
-Documents must be mounted carefully so that the bound record does not obscure any print.
+The CRA should ensure that the bound record does not obscure any print on the mounted documents.

-The CRA cuts out, mounts on only one side of bond paper and re-stamps exhibits that are photocopies of small documents having a very dark background.
+The CRA will cut out, mount on only one side of bond paper, and re-stamp exhibits that are photocopies of small documents having a very dark background.
 This ensures a more presentable record and provides a clear background for the page numbers.

 The CRA will be careful to mount exhibits in the correct sequence, especially when mounting exhibits such as EKG tracings.